KUHLwasStolen/E92dashModEnder3Display/README.md

 The project should be compatible with all cars from the E9x series, but I only have access to an E92, which is why I named the repository like that.

-On the left you can see the receiver/LCD module mounted in the car and on the the sender/logging module mounted in the trunk of my E92.
+On the left you can see the receiver/LCD module mounted in the car and on the right the sender/logging module mounted in the trunk of my E92.
 <img src="pictures/receiverMountTest.jpg" alt="picture of the receiver module mounted in the car" width="350"/> <img src="pictures/SenderInstalledTrimHanger.jpg" alt="picture of the installed sender module" width="350"/>
 The sender is responsible for sniffing the CAN-messages and converting them into numbers and the receiver displays those numbers.
+Various different pages with different numbers/representations are offered.
-The data is then sent via ESP-NOW.
+The data is sent via ESP-NOW.
 The sender module is also responsible for logging the data if wished.
+The project is somewhat modular, as you can choose to omit logging capabilities and the LED ring on the encoder knob.
+You can still use the same code.

 Here is some logged sample data.
 The x-axis represents the time in seconds from when the drive started and the y-axis is longitudinal acceleration in m/s².